charlie5450/charlie5450/readme.md

 **Hanmin Academy** (2015.03 - 2018.02)
 - **Club** : WHET(Walking Hanmin Eco Team, Botanic Department) / 2015.03 - 2017.02
-  - Operated a booth at the Korea Creative Science Festival (in KINTEX, 2015.08)
+  -  Operated a booth at the Korea Creative Science Festival (KINTEX, August 2015).
-  - Collected/Classified plants from the Ecosystem around the school, and Removed EcoSystem-Disrupting plants
+  -  Collected and classified plants from the ecosystem around the school, and removed ecosystem-disrupting plants.

 ---